boekenbox/gitbook-stable/trading-strategy-options/margin-trading-strategies/ichimoku.md

 {% tabs %}
 {% tab title="Description" %}
 Use this to enable tssl-style trailing for ROE.

+Trailing limit is set with `ROE_LIMIT`.
 {% endtab %}

 {% tab title="Values" %}